August 8, 2025

 How do I clean up my WordPress database?

-The safest and easiest way is to use a dedicated plugin like WP-Optimize or WP-Sweep.
-These tools allow you to remove unnecessary data like old post revisions, auto-drafts, spam/trashed comments, and expired transients with a few clicks.
+The safest and easiest way is to use a dedicated plugin, such as WP-Optimize or WP-Sweep.
+These tools enable you to remove unnecessary data, such as old revisions, auto-drafts, spam/trashed comments, and expired transients, with just a few clicks.
 For more advanced users, WP-CLI commands or direct SQL queries can also be used, but always after taking a full backup.

 How do I fix slow SQL queries in WordPress?

 Yes, absolutely.
 A well-optimized database is one of the most effective ways to speed up a WordPress site.
-It directly improves server response time (Time to First Byte or TTFB), which is a key metric for both user experience and SEO rankings.
-A clean, efficient database responds to requests faster, making your entire site feel quicker.
+It directly improves server response time (Time to First Byte, or TTFB), a key metric for both user experience and SEO rankings.
+A clean, efficient database ensures faster response times, making your entire site feel quicker.

 Is MariaDB faster than MySQL for WordPress?